ECC Private Music Lessons

 - Lessons are available year-round.
 Each semester, students receive fourteen ½-hour lessons for about $28 per lesson for instruction from professional, masters' level musicians who will help them connect with others through music.

 Guitar with Jim Kanas

 Jim Kanas is a jazz guitarist, American roots musician, guitar stylist, and composer.
-Jim studied classical guitar with Richard Pick and Leon Borkowski and attended Boston University as an education major, after which led to an interdisciplinary music degree from Northern Illinois University in guitar and American folk instruments.
+Jim studied classical guitar with Richard Pick and Leon Borkowski.
+He attended Boston University as an education major, which led to an interdisciplinary music degree from Northern Illinois University in guitar and American folk instruments.
 He was granted a scholarship to pursue graduate studies at NIU and earned a certificate in music education.
-Jim was featured on WTTW11, Chicago, PBS "Arts Across Illinois" and has performed at colleges, festivals, and broadcast medium throughout Illinois.
+Jim was featured on WTTW11, Chicago, PBS "Arts Across Illinois" and has performed at colleges, festivals, and broadcast media throughout Illinois.
 Jim was with the Illinois Arts Council's Artist-in-Residence and ArtsTour programs for over 25 years and has conducted numerous school music residencies on the Development of American music through its ethnical roots.
-He has collaborated with well-known musicians including, Randy Sabien, Johnny Frigo, Howard Levy, Larry Gray, Frank Mantooth, Bill Evans (saxophone), Fareed Haque, Paul Wirtico, Don Stiernberg, Muriel Anderson, Corky Siegel, and others.
-While in college and soon after Jim had had the privilege to sit-in with, Steve Goodman, Alison Krauss, Jethro Burns, Vassar Clements, and the Nashville Cats.
-Jim’s commitment to education runs deep.
-He is a firm believer of collaborating with students to evoke the best possible performance experience, and making it about the student.
+He has collaborated with well-known musicians, including Randy Sabien, Johnny Frigo, Howard Levy, Larry Gray, Frank Mantooth, Bill Evans (saxophone), Fareed Haque, Paul Wirtico, Don Stiernberg, Muriel Anderson, Corky Siegel, and others.
+While in college and soon after, Jim had had the privilege to sit in with Steve Goodman, Alison Krauss, Jethro Burns, Vassar Clements, and the Nashville Cats.
+Jim's commitment to education runs deep.
+He believes in collaborating with students to evoke the best possible performance experience and making it about the student.